shunfei/infobright-4.0.7/readme.md

 $> ls /usr/local/lib/
 ```

-Check boost libs at `/usr/local/lib/`, we only need to deploy all libs in it.
+Check boost libs at `/usr/local/lib/`, we need to deploy all libs in it.

 ### Install boost on Mac